opnfv/sfc/docs/installationprocedure/feature.configuration.rst

 scp <plugin>.rpm root@10.20.0.2:<plugin>.rpm

 Now the feature can be configured.
-Create a new environment with Networking Setup:"OpenDayLight with tunneling segmentation".
-Then go to settings/other and check "OpenDaylight plugin, SFC enabled", "Install Openvswitch with NSH/DPDK, with NSH enabled".
-During node provision remember assign the OpenDayLight role to the (primary)controller
+Create a new environment with Networking Setup:"OpenDaylight with tunneling segmentation".
+Then go to settings/other and check "OpenDaylight plugin, SFC enabled", "Install Open vSwitch with NSH/DPDK, with NSH enabled".
+During node provision remember assign the OpenDaylight role to the (primary)controller

 Now the deploy button on fuel dashboard can be used to deploy the environment.